-Medical device-related adverse events are commonly underreported to be a common issue across specialties:
+Medical device-related adverse events are commonly underreported across specialties:

 “It is difficult to accurately determine the rate of under-reporting of medical device adverse events because the actual number of incidents is unknown.
 However, the case studies in this review are in agreement with the FDA estimate of a reporting rate of 0.5%.”